bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:10 PM CT, February 26</p>
+<p class="updated_time"> Latest data: 04:32 PM CT, February 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 47°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 20° **warmer** than today.
+Today's high is 46°, which is 4° *colder* than yesterday.
+Tomorrow is expected to be 21° **warmer** than today.

 Currently:

-- 47°
+- 46°
-- Mostly Cloudy
+- Partly Cloudy
-- 69% humidity
+- 76% humidity
-- 3 mph wind
+- 2 mph wind
-- 72% cloud cover
+- 52% cloud cover
-- 33 AQI 🟩
+- 38 AQI 🟩
 - 0.02 inches of rain and 0.25 inches of snow in the past 24 hours